cspray/StopInjection/README.md

 # StopInjection

+> This library is still under heavy development and has not had any version released yet.

 StopInjection is a project intended to:

 - Help educate developers about security vulnerabilities that may be present in their codebase